tbela99/gzip/docs/javascript.md

 ### Process Javascript

 Enable or disable javascript processing.
-By default javascript will be moved at the bottom of the page if this setting is enabled.
+By default, javascript will be moved at the bottom of the page if this setting is enabled.
 You can force a specific script to appear in \<head\> section or to be ignored by adding a custom attribute to the html tag.
 Custom attributes are:

 - data-position: set it to _'head'_ in order to keep the script in the \<head\> section